-From the search tab in the Explorer sidebar, you can search across all the scripts in your workspace.
+From the search tab in the Explorer sidebar, you can search across all the documents in your workspace.
 Search filters let you refine your search results.

 Searching for a single word is straightforward.
 If you search for the word candy, you'll get all the scripts that contain the word candy.
-The more times the word appears in a script, the higher that script will be in the results.
+Search is weighted so that recently edited documents appear higher in the results.

 Searches for phrases in quotation marks

 If you want to match an exact phrase, put the phrase in quotation marks.
-A search for "candy hearts" with the words in quotation marks, you'll only get scripts that contain the exact phrase "candy hearts."
+A search for "candy hearts" will only return documents that that contain the exact phrase "candy hearts."